Electric Eels (band): Background

-Along with Morton (guitar), other original members were Dave "E" McManus (vocals, clarinet) and Brian McMahon (guitar; not to be confused with Slint member), all ex-pupils of Lakewood High School, Lakewood, Ohio in 1972.
+Along with Morton (guitar), other original members were Dave "E" McManus (vocals, clarinet) and Brian McMahon (guitar; not to be confused with Slint member), all ex-pupils of Lakewood High School, Lakewood, Ohio.
 The three had been to see a Captain Beefheart gig and been unimpressed enough by the support band (Youngstown's Left End) to decide that they could do better themselves.
-Unlike other rock groups of the era, Morton had also been influenced by free jazz: "I remember listening to Ornette Coleman, John Cale, Sun Ra and Albert Ayler.
-That's what the eels was supposed to be, but we didn't really understand it".
-This had also led to early meetings with Peter Laughner of Rocket from the Tombs at the local record store.
+Unlike other rock groups of the era, Morton had also been influenced by free jazz: "I remember listening to free jazz, Ornette Coleman... we listened to John Cage, and Sun Ra and Ayler.
+That's what [the Eels] was supposed to be [but] we didn't really understand it."
+This also led to early meetings with Peter Laughner of Rocket from the Tombs at the local record store.

-The electric eels featured unconventional instrumentation initially, with no drummer nor anyone who was technically competent on any musical instruments.
-Their rare performances did feature at various times, sheet metal hit with sledgehammers, anvils, a power lawnmower and fist fights.
+The Electric Eels featured unconventional instrumentation initially, with no drummer nor anyone who was technically competent on any musical instruments.
+Their rare performances did feature, at various times, sheet metal hit with sledgehammers, anvils, a power lawnmower and fist fights.
 This led to the description of their act as "art terrorism".
 Much of 1973 and 1974 was spent, mostly unsuccessfully, trying to get gigs in bars that normally booked Top 40 covers bands in Cleveland and then Columbus, where the band moved for some months.
-Morton has claimed that this move was caused by death threats he had received in Cleveland for sleeping with "one too many married women".
-When gigs did happen, promoters were known to pull them half way through.
-On their debut show the band were arrested by police for being drunk and disorderly.
-Morton resisted arrest and gained a broken hand, which caused him to play their next gig, three weeks later with an improvised splint made from a slide rule and a wrench.
+Morton has claimed that this move was caused by death threats he received in Cleveland for sleeping with "one too many married women".
+When gigs did happen, promoters were known to pull them halfway through.
+On their debut show, the band were arrested by police for being drunk and disorderly.
+Morton resisted arrest and gained a broken hand, which caused him to play their next gig three weeks later with an improvised splint made from a slide rule and a wrench.

-Morton, in particular, had an inclination for violence that often led to physical fights and temporary splits in the band, or he and Dave E would go to a working class bar and provoke a fight by dancing together as if a homosexual couple.
+Morton, in particular, had an inclination for violence that often led to physical fights and temporary splits in the band.
+He and McMahon would occasionally go to working-class bars and provoke fights by dancing together.

 In late 1973 McMahon left the band, replaced by Paul Marotta, who was a competent musician on both guitar and keyboards and was simultaneously a member of Mirrors.
 Drummers came and left during the history of the band, but bass guitar was always absent.
 By early 1975, Marotta had quit and McMahon had returned.
 Marotta would record the band throughout that year and play during some August recording sessions that also included a bass.